AbdullahKhan47/Detection-of-Covid-19-and-Pneumonia-Through-Chest-X-Ray-Image-Using-Deep-Learning/README.md

 The CNN model has a accuracy of 97%.
 The data figures are Covid-19 images=2600, Pneumonia images=3100, Normal images=6200.

+# Flow of the Project
+.
+Enter details of Patient in field (Regex validation applied on all feilds) .
+All the details will be saved in a csv file at the project directory .
+Browse image from the system
+.
+Select the image and Test the image
+.
+A report with patient details will be generated with the test results .
+User can either save the report in pdf format.

 The Landing Page of the Project

 ![image](https://user-images.githubusercontent.com/72974690/120773212-8ed48700-c53a-11eb-841f-6f669fa19aa9.png)